brunokirby/minecraft-helicopter/README.md

 - assuming you've already got minecraft installed
 - download Fabric installer
 - run the Fabric installer
-  - point at existing Minecraft installatiom
+  - point at existing Minecraft installation
   - tell it to install version xxx
 - this will create something that looks like a separate minecraft version/installation
 - create `mods` folder